upper/db/README.md

 `db.Collection` objects and they could be collections or tables of any of the supported databases.
 You can even relate NoSQL collections to SQL tables!

-### Current state

-`gosexy/db` is a work in progress but its core features are ready for use.

 ## Installation

 Use `go get` to download and install `gosexy/db`.